Selling Multiple Complements with Packaging Costs: Proofs

 (a) and (b) follow because \cref{def:cfg}(i) implies that there are no cycles in $G$.
 Thus, as long as $V \neq \mathscr{V}$, there exists some $S\in V\setminus \mathscr{V}$ for which the if-condition is false.
 Consequently, all nodes are added to $\mathscr{V}$ at some point.
 It is without loss of generality to require that the algorithm does not get stuck in a trivial loop, i.e.,~it does not select a sequence of nodes that allow no successful visit and are skipped and revisited indefinitely. (c) follows because once the ``if condition'' in Algorithm \ref{alg:one-to-one} is false for a given node $S$, the set of nodes $A\in \mathscr{V}:\exists(A...S)$ remains unchanged.
 Once $S$ \emph{could} be successfully visited, it does not matter when it is actually selected for the successful visit, i.e.,~other nodes may be selected first.

 The reverse mapping is straightforward.
-Given a cost function graph $G$, a partition $\kb = (k_S)_{\Sin}$ is mapped to the following incremental cost function assignment: for all $\Sin$, $y(S,r_S) = 1 ~\forall r_S \leq \sum_{A:\exists(A...S)} k_A$ and $y(S,r_S) = 0 ~\forall r > \sum_{A:\exists(A...S)} k_A$. \end{proof2}\\
+Given a cost function graph $G$, a partition $\kb = (k_S)_{\Sin}$ is mapped to the following incremental cost function assignment: for all $\Sin$, $y(S,r_S) = 1 ~\forall r_S \leq \sum_{A:\exists(A...S)} k_A$ and $y(S,r_S) = 0 ~\forall r > \sum_{A:\exists(A...S)} k_A$. \end{proof2}

-\begin{proof2}[Proof of \cref{prop:pricing}]\phantomsection The difficulty in proving this result is that, with the introduced formulation of the social welfare maximization problem, prices are nested in the dual characteristic function.
-To disentangle them, we use a different but equivalent formulation of the SWP.
-Recall that whenever a step on incremental cost function $\DC(S,\cdot)$ is allocated, a step on every incremental cost function $\DC({S'},\cdot)$ for all $S'\in\Succes(S)$ must be allocated also (see also \cref{observation:monotonicity-r-tilde}).
-Thus, on each incremental cost function associated with package $S$, some steps may be allocated that are directly linked to the allocation $S$ and, in addition, some steps may be allocated that are related to the allocation of some package $S'\in\Predec(S)$.
+\hypertarget{proof:prop:pricing}{~}\\ \begin{proof2}[Proof of \cref{prop:pricing}] In the social welfare maximization problem, prices are nested in the dual characteristic function.
+To avoid this difficulty, we will use a more complex but equivalent formulation of the SWP.
+Recall that whenever a step on the incremental cost function $\DC(S,\cdot)$ is allocated, a step on every incremental cost function $\DC({S'},\cdot)$ for all $S'\in\Succes(S)$ must be also allocated (see also \cref{lemma:monotonicity-r-tilde}).
+Thus, on each incremental cost function associated with package $S$, some steps can be assigned that are directly linked to the allocation $S$ and, in addition, some steps may be allocated that are related to the allocation of some package $S'\in\Predec(S)$.
 To make this distinction, we denote a cost function step as $r({S'},S)$ if it is allocated on cost function $\DC({S'},\cdot)$ due to the allocation of package $S$ (to a buyer).
 With this definition, $\sum_{r(S,S)} y(S,r(S,S)) = k_S$.

 In the original SWLP, the cost function graph was encoded in the characteristic function $\phi^G$.
 In the subsequent alternative formulation SWLP$^\prime$, the cost function graph is encoded in the equality constraints which require that, for each incremental cost step corresponding to the allocation of package $S$, cost steps on all incremental cost functions corresponding to successors $\Succes(S)$ are also allocated.
 Recall that $S\in\Succes_0(S)$.
-In the notation of dual variables we write, e.g.,~$d(S',S,r(S',S))$ as $d(S',S,r)$ for brevity. s.t. \begin{flushright}
+In the notation of dual variables we write, e.g.,~$d(S',S,r(S',S))$ as $d(S',S,r)$ for brevity.